 Read more about the Old Royal Naval College.

-Follow the Nelson Trail - It was to Greenwich that Nelson came to recuperate following the loss of his arm and ultimately it was where his body was brought following his death at Trafalgar.
+Follow the Nelson Trail - It was to Greenwich that Nelson came to recuperate following the loss of his arm and ultimately it was where his body was brought following his death at the Battle of Trafalgar.
 Discover Nelson in Greenwich with Greenwich.co.uk's own local history trail with fifteen Nelson things to see!
-Tweet pics along the way using #nelsoningreenwich
+Tweet pics along the way using the hashtag #nelsoningreenwich

 Read more about Nelson in Greenwich.